pytorch/pytorch/docs/source/notes/modules.rst

 Note that the above process is done entirely while the network module is in "training mode".
 Modules default to training mode and can be switched between training and evaluation modes using :func:`~torch.nn.Module.train` and :func:`~torch.nn.Module.eval`.
-They can behave differently depending on which mode they are in; for example, the :class:`~torch.nn.Dropout` module only randomly "drops out" parts of the input in training mode, and behaves with no-op behavior in eval mode.
+They can behave differently depending on which mode they are in.
+For example, the :class:`~torch.nn.BatchNorm` module maintains a running mean and variance during training that are not updated when the module is in evaluation mode.
 In general, modules should be in training mode during training and only switched to evaluation mode for inference or evaluation.
 Below is an example of a custom module that behaves differently between the two modes: